varunreddyGOPU/api_client_fun/README.md

 Welcome!

 This is a basic ruby gem scaffold to create a **client** for call to an existing API endpoint.
+You can use this scaffold or build one of your choosing.

 The API's you will need to call is located at:  https://blooming-savannah-20593.herokuapp.com/api/